Middle School Aspire Network

 - Tools for measuring student impact

-- Commit to actively supporting the schools’ work so that the district can ultimately develop a lasting district improvement strategy that can be leveraged beyond the initial Middle School Aspire schools
+- Commits to actively supporting the schools’ work so that the district can ultimately develop a lasting district improvement strategy that can be leveraged beyond the initial Middle School Aspire schools.

-- Support school with requisite data necessary for the work
+- Supports school with requisite data necessary for the work

 - Ongoing dedication of staff time and a commitment from district leaders to support the school’s efforts (e.g., provide necessary funding to support educators' time commitments)

-- Maintain open communication and check-in with school leaders to learn about challenges or barriers, and commit to taking actions to remove these barriers (e.g., competing priorities/initiatives)
+- Maintains open communication and check-ins with school leaders to learn about challenges or barriers, and commits to taking actions to remove these barriers (e.g., such as competing priorities/initiatives)

 Results